If you worked in any of these countries, you could be due a Tax Refund

 Superannuation

-If you earn over $450 pm, your employer will pay 9.5% of your wages into a superannuation fund.
+Regardless of how much you earn, your employer will pay 11% of your wages into a superannuation fund.
 This fund is for Australians when they retire but unless you want to retire in Australia, you can claim a superannuation refund when you leave and your visa has expired!

 Read the blog post: Your Guide to Superannuation